P-ISSN 2006-1781; E-ISSN 2672-4278 …published since 2008

 29. Question: Is the journal an IEEE publication?

-Response: Up till the end of 2015, African Journal of Computing & ICT was solely the official journal of IEEE Nigeria Computer Chapter.
-Since 2016, IEEE Nigeria Computer Chapter has only been one of the partners of the journal.
-The journal presently has a wider appeal.
+Response: Up till the end of 2015, African Journal of Computing & ICT was published in partnership with IEEE Nigeria Computer Chapter, and served as the official journal of the Chapter.
+Presently, however, the journal has a wider appeal.

 30. Question: Are papers submitted to the journal subject to the review process?